Although not considered an essential nutrient, melatonin is a hormone essential to the body.

 The anti-aging effect of melatonin

-Melatonin is also a powerful antioxidant that helps protect body cells from damage caused by free radicals.
+Melatonin is also a powerful antioxidant that helps protect the body's cells from damage caused by free radicals.

-Like other antioxidants, melatonin helps reduce the effects of oxidative stress to reduce the risk of age-related diseases, such as cardiovascular and neurodegenerative diseases.
+Like other antioxidants, melatonin helps reduce the effects of oxidative stress to lower the risk of age-related diseases, such as cardiovascular and neurodegenerative diseases.

 Melatonin acts on the immune system